gojomo/zibcoin.org/faq.md

 It may invite the questions, "Who's Mike?
 Is there a Mike Nakamoto, perhaps Satoshi's long-lost son, brother, or father?"

-Comparatively in the same contexts, 'zib' or 'Z' can be unambiguously communicated, and used consistently across both formal software and casual conversation.
+Comparatively, 'zib' or 'Z' can be unambiguously communicated, and used consistently across both formal software and casual conversation.

 ### What about the Bitcoin unit-abbreviation `XBT`, that's gaining momentum as a currency-code?